elisboa/i3-cycle-workspace/README.md

 ## Ideas for future releases

+- suppot arguments from command line when called
 - have a config file
-- automatically switch workspaces based on number or name
+- automatically switch workspaces based on number or name when attaching or detaching a second monitor